Solar 101 Beginners Guide Australia

 Solar energy is touted as a great power alternative for households that want to cut their energy bills and use a more sustainable form of energy.
 A home solar system allows you to potentially reduce the amount of electricity you buy from an energy retailer, by using a solar system to produce electricity for use in the home – with lower electricity bills as a result.

-Solar energy also offers you the potential to reduce the amount of carbon emissions you’re responsible for, because solar energy generation produces fewer emissions than the energy generation using fossil fuels that supplies most of the electricity on the electricity grid.
-Solar energy comes with some downsides, however, that include its relatively high upfront cost and that the process for recycling solar panels – which is sometimes argued as the flipside to the environmental friendliness of solar energy – isn’t yet straightforward.
+Solar energy also offers you the potential to reduce the amount of carbon emissions you’re responsible for.
+This is because solar energy generation produces fewer emissions than the energy generation using fossil fuels that supplies most of the electricity on the electricity grid.
+Solar energy comes with some downsides, however: these include its relatively high upfront cost, and that the process for recycling solar panels – which is sometimes argued as the flipside to the environmental friendliness of solar energy – isn’t yet straightforward.

 We’ve listed the key pros and cons of solar power below to help you weigh up your options.